groue/GRMustache/README.md

 Advanced Mustache:

 - [filters.md](GRMustache/blob/master/Guides/filters.md): how to process data before it is rendered with "filters".
+- [delegate.md](GRMustache/blob/master/Guides/delegate.md): how to observe and alter template rendering.
 - [rendering_objects.md](GRMustache/blob/master/Guides/rendering_objects.md): how to provide your custom rendering code.
-- [delegate.md](GRMustache/blob/master/Guides/delegate.md): how to hook into template rendering.

 ### Sample code